 Overcoming writer's block has nothing to do with talent or genius, it is a matter of managing your brain correctly.
 Acknowledge your writer's block and don't be ashamed of it, you can work with it instead of against it.
 Rather than being overwhelmed by it, learn to accept it for what it is and humbly look for ways to get past it.

-After all, writer's block exists as long as you want it to be.
+After all, writer's block can only exist as long as you want it to.